 My Experience With User-Generated Content

-While I am able to take tons of photos of my dog to use as content for my Instagram account, it made SO much more sense to feature my audience with their dogs at the various places they are frequenting with their own pups.
+While I am able to take tons of photos of my dog to use as content for my Instagram account, it made so much more sense to feature my audience with their dogs at the various places they are frequenting with their own pups.

 One thing I’ve noticed with sharing UGC is that the photos I share get shared a lot more (shown by the “paper airplane” icon above).
 As you can see, this one, in particular, got an extra 54 shares.
 Generally, the person who I shared the photo from will share it to their own story as they are always happy to be regrammed.